Understanding Carbon Neutral Heating - A Practical Guide for UK Homes

 When paired with good insulation and thermostatic control, underfloor heating can be both comfortable and efficient — especially in bathrooms, kitchens, and well-sealed rooms.

 For floating floors such as vinyl, laminate or carpet, some electric systems may require a protective layer above the heating elements.
-Our Underfloor Heating Overlay Board Guide explains when overlay boards are recommended and which flooring types they apply to.
+The Underfloor Heating Overlay Board Guide explains when overlay boards are recommended and which flooring types they apply to.

 The Role of Smart Controls and Thermostats